meteor-vue/vue-meteor-tracker/README.md

       'threads': []
     },
     // Threads list
-    // This will update the 'threads' array property on the Vue instance
+    // You can access tthe result with the 'threads' property on the Vue instance threads () {
-    // that we set in the data() hook earlier threads () {
       // Here you can use Meteor reactive sources
       // like cursors or reactive vars